What I, a Taiwanese, felt in Japan (Lifestyle)

 Hello!
 Hello!
 Hello everyone!

-I came to Japan in September 2022, lived in Osaka for six months, and joined the company mid-career in April this year.
+I came to Japan in September 2022, lived in Osaka for six months, and joined the company this April as a mid-career hire.
+I

-I'm Lee-chan, originally from Taiwan, and currently work in sales in the Systems Development Department in Yokohama.
+'m Lee-chan, originally from Taiwan, and currently work in sales in the Systems Development Department in Yokohama

-It's already been a year since I came to Japan, and I've experienced Japan's "spring, summer, fall, and winter" for the first time!
+A year has passed in the blink of an eye since I came to Japan, and I've experienced Japan's "spring, summer, autumn, and winter" for the first time!

-As a Taiwanese, I wanted to share with everyone a little bit about the unusual things I've experienced here, so I decided to write this blog!
+As a Taiwanese person, I wanted to share even just a little bit of what's unusual with everyone, so I wrote this blog!

 *The content of this blog is purely my opinion and is not absolute